-The 2019-20 Aylesbury & District Football League, proudly sponsored by Michael Anthony Estate Agents Aylesbury, is back as last weekend’s opening day saw a number of goal fests as the reality of the forthcoming season could of set a standard for some of our 38 Teams.
+The 2019-20 Aylesbury & District Football League, proudly sponsored by Michael Anthony Estate Agents in Aylesbury, is back as last weekend’s opening day saw a number of goal fests as the reality of the forthcoming season could of set a standard for some of our 38 Teams.

 The ten Premier Division teams on paper looked equal after the two of the top three moved on, it could be more than the recent 1+2 horse race.
 Rivets Sports have added well after their debut Prem season and got off to a 5-0 romp over Prestwood.
 Long Marston has had a few hard seasons but surprised recently promoted Ayletico in a 12-goal thriller with an 8-4 away win; Reece Churchill, Darren Caseman and Karl Thomas with braces each, Taylor Brown and George Gunnell the other.
 The potential top four all shared the spoils, Tetsworth and returning Haddenham Utd drew 1-1, Julian Read scoring for Tetty with Jimmy Riley missing a couple of match-winning chances.
 Last season’s runners up, APBS, were held to one of those rocking horse rare 0-0 draws by Wendover in the final game.